zhovner/mfdread/README.md

 =======

 Mifare Classic 1k and 4k dumps parser in human readable format.
-Dumps can be grabbed by mfoc or nfc-mfclassic tools from libnfc.org
+Dumps can be grabbed with [mfterm](https://github.com/4ZM/mfterm), [mfoc](https://github.com/nfc-tools/mfoc), or nfc-mfclassic tools from libnfc.org
 Dump file size must be 1024 or 4096 bytes.

 Also try this https://github.com/asdil12/mifare-view-dump